rackerlabs/support-how-to/content/cloud-orchestration/cloud-orchestration-faq.md

 Yes.
 There are two main differences to note:

-1. Additional support for custom defined &ldquo;Rackspace&rdquo; resources While Cloud Orchestration is based off the OpenStack Heat project, each service provider running Heat can choose which cloud resource plug-ins to support.
+1. Additional support for custom defined "Rackspace" resources While Cloud Orchestration is based off the OpenStack Heat project, each service provider running Heat can choose which cloud resource plug-ins to support.
 In an effort to provide our customers breadth